 Best Car Insurance for College Students: Distant College Student Discounts

-Farmers has a Distant Student Discount, which offers a break for parents who have kids off at school far from home.
+Farmers have a Distant Student Discount, which offers a break for parents who have kids off at school far from home.
 That’s not the only discount Farmers offers.
-There’s also the good student discount, which can save you about 24% each year (that’s a lot!).
+There’s also a good student discount, which can save you about 24% each year (that’s a lot!).

 USAA offers a Resident Student Discount for students who attend a college that is 100 miles away from home.
 However, to be eligible you or a parent must be on active duty in the military, a veteran or a Department of Defense employee.
 If you or a parent falls into this category, you can also get an additional discount for having good grades.

 American Family offers students who drive at least 3,000 miles a year a Teen Safe Driver discount.
 They also offer a range of other discounts that may apply, as the Young Volunteer discount for people under the age of 25 and who do at least 40 hours of volunteer work for a non-profit organization per year.
 There are plenty of causes on campus that could save you money!

 Liberty Mutual offers an alumni association discount and works with over 14,000 associations and employers so you may be eligible for a discount depending on where you’re attending a school or doing an internship.
 If you maintain good grades (3.0 GPA or better), you may qualify for a discount.
 For young drivers under the age of 21, Liberty Mutual also offers a Driver Training Discount if you complete a driver training program.